 The name of this stick insect is somewhat misleading.
 Where nymph is used to describe young stick insects, this species is one of the largest and the heaviest species there is!
-Although it has quite large thorn-liked shaped appendages on their body and legs, it is not dangerous at all.
+Although it has quite large thorn-liked-shaped appendages on its body and legs, it is not dangerous at all.
 Actually, they tend to be quite docile and will sit still when positioned on your hand.

 When you want to keep this species, you need to be aware that they need a rather large enclosure to live in.
 And if you wish to breed with them, you need to be patient.
 It can take up to 12 to 14 months before the egg will hatch.
 This species only reproduce sexually, so you’ll need a couple of them.
 Other than that they are really easy to keep and quite amazing to see!

 Want to know more about jungle nymph stick insects?
 Check out our jungle nymph care guide.

 Giant Spiny Stick Insect (Eurycantha calcarata)